Showing posts with label technology. Show all posts

 However, the soil ends up black.
 No other color is as efficient at converting sunlight into heat, which we don't need more of at this point.
 This seems to be a problem with the terra preta solution.
 (The ideal color for avoiding heat production would be white.)

-Note that the use of any terrestrial artificial mirror membrane has the drawback that the membrane will get dirty rapidly from dust, pollen, and plant parts, thereby reducing its efficiently.
-However, a living means of light reflection would renew itself, gratis, each year.
-Orbiting space mirrors have also been proposed as the solution to global warming.
-They wouldn't get covered in pollen anytime soon -- just shot full of holes by micrometeorites.
+The use of any terrestrial artificial mirror membrane to pull the average reflectivity of the earth back up after terra preta implementation has the drawback that the membrane will get dirty rapidly from dust, pollen, and plant parts, thereby reducing its efficiency.
+(Commercial photovoltaics have the same problem.)
+Orbiting space mirrors have also been proposed as the solution to global warming but maintenance would be an issue there also; even in space, there are high-velocity particles that can cause wear and tear over time

 Sunday, February 12, 2017

-#24.
+#23.
 The Pictures in Your Head [neuroscience]

 My post on the thalamus suggests that in thinking about the brain, we should maintain a sharp distinction between temporal information (signals most usefully plotted against time) and spatial information (signals most usefully plotted against space).
 Remember that the theory of General Relativity, which posits a unified space-time, applies only to energy and distance scales far from the quotidian.